-Will release a foul smell, cause the vehicle to fail emissions test, and will also result in a loss of power
+Failing catalytic converters will release a foul smell, causing the vehicle to fail an emissions test, and will also result in a loss of power.

 Engine oil leaks

 Failing or bad valve cover gaskets are an issue.
-Leaks in the valve cover gasket will result in spark plug tubes filling will leaked oil which can be catastrophic and also cause engine misfires.
+Leaks in the valve cover gasket will result in spark plug tubes filling with leaked oil, which can be catastrophic and also cause engine misfires.